CWX-Development/cwx-main/README.md

 Open a pull request, detailing your changes and the benefits they bring.

-Please ensure your code adheres to the existing coding standards and includes appropriate tests.
+Please ensure your code adheres to the existing coding standards and includes appropriate tests and is not under a license of someone else!

 ## License
 Please note the different licenses of the CWX projects!